jboss-mobile/unified-push-helloworld/README.md

 unified-push-helloworld
 =======================

+**Deprecated:** this sample repository is deprecated.
+Checkout the AeroGear community cookbooks instead!

 This repository contains the client's implementations showing off the basic usage of AeroGear UnifiedPush feature.

 |                 | Project Info  |